Leks96/FinanCity/CONTRIBUTING.md

 # Contributing Docs

 To run the environment locally for developent, you will need to get the environment variables from a team member.
-Once you have received these variables, follow the steps on the [README.md](https://github.com/GooseFX1/gfx-web-app) in the root of the `gfx-web-app` repo.
+Once you have received these variables, follow the steps on the [README.md](https://github.com/Leks96/FinanCity) in the root of the `FinanCity` repo.

 ## Dev Cycles